Mohammad Kazem Shariatmadari: Early life and education

-Born in Tabriz in 1906 in an Azerbaijani family, Shariatmadari was among the most senior leading Twelver Shia clerics in Iran and Iraq and was known for his forward looking and liberal views.
+Born in Tabriz in 1906 into an Iranian Azerbaijani family, Shariatmadari was among the most senior leading Twelver Shia clerics in Iran and Iraq and was known for his forward looking and liberal views.
 After the death of Supreme and Grand Ayatollah Borujerdi (Marja' Mutlaq) in 1961 he became one of the leading marjas, with followers in Iran, Pakistan, India, Lebanon, Kuwait and the southern Persian Gulf states.

 In 1963, he prevented the Shah from executing Ayatollah Khomeini by recognizing him as a Grand Ayatollah, since according to the Iranian constitution a Marja' could not be executed.
 Khomeini was exiled instead.
 As the leading Mujtahid he was the head of Qom's seminary until Khomeini's arrival.
 He was in favour of the traditional Shiite view of keeping clerics away from governmental positions and a vehement critic of Khomeini.
 He headed the Centre for Islamic Study and Publications and was the administrator of the Dar al-Tabligh and the Fatima Madrasa in Qom.

 Following the demonstrations by religious dissidents in Qom in January 1978, the Shah's security forces opened fire and six people were killed.
 Shariatmadari condemned the killings and called for the return of Ayatollah Khomeini.
 He congratulated Khomeini's return, sending him a letter on 4 February 1979.